ArnoldOduma/Delani_Studio/README.md

 ### Author: Arnold Oduma

-This is a studio program that helps one practice the various jquery concepts
+This is a studio program that helps one practice the various jquery concepts.
+The project uses various plugins including the animate. css and wow.js for slide in on scroll.

 ## Getting Started